 Mary is married and has two children.
-She is a seasoned expat, having previously lived in London, Scotland, Jamaica, China and several stints in Sydney and Brisbane.
+She is a seasoned traveller, having previously lived in London, Scotland, Jamaica, China and several stints in Sydney and Brisbane.
 She is well-known in the Queensland Irish community.

-Irish Queenslander’s print edition was a free bi-monthly magazine with a distribution of 6,000 copies, printed on the Sunshine Coast and available throughout Queensland and in northern New South Wales at venues frequented by the Irish community, including shops, clubs, pubs and hotels.
+Irish Queenslander’s print edition was a free bi-monthly magazine with an average distribution of 6,000 copies, printed on the Sunshine Coast and available throughout Queensland and in northern New South Wales at venues frequented by the Irish community, including shops, clubs, pubs and hotels.
 It was also distributed to retirement homes and charity groups.
 It had the support of all the major Irish community organisations.